python/devguide/faq.rst

 --------------------------------------

 All generated SSH keys should be sent to hgaccounts@python.org for adding to the list of keys.
 DSA keys are unacceptable.
+To avoid a spam classification, give a non-empty subject and body.
+A reply will be sent, usually within a day or two, when the key can be used.

 UNIX
 ''''